clarisights/phpa/README.md

 At Clarisights we run phpa as k8s deployment in same cluster as the deployment phpa is targeting.

-1. build and push docker image
+1. build docker image
+`docker build -t phpa:latest https://github.com/clarisights/phpa.git`
+2. push docker image to local config
 2. create config map from file with your phpa config files
 3. mount config map in your phpa cronjob/deployment
 4. deploy